Nekose/Mouseomate/README.md

 Mouseomate V0.8, Now with Color!

-By Nekose
+Original Code by Nekose

-Color Implementation by Quadrum1, formating contributions by Logistic-bot
+Color Implementation and GUI by Quadrum1

+formating contributions by Logistic-bot

 To use, run main.py.
 The image you would like to draw must be inside the 'images' folder.